goblin-ogm/aiogremlin/README.md

 `aiogremlin` tries to follow `Gremlin-Python` as closely as possible both in terms of API and implementation.
 It is released according to the TinkerPop release schedule.

-Note that this *NOT* an official Apache project component, it is a *THIRD PARTY PACKAGE!*

 ## Getting Started